You are currently viewing Sicily’s Hidden Gems: The Best Day Trips from Palermo You Won’t Believe!

 Distance from Palermo: 77 km

 Best transport option: Self-drive, and start from the southern entrance near Scopello.
-There is also the option to book a tourist shuttle with Autoservizi Russo, going via Castellammare from Palermo.
-This transport option is more time-consuming though and if travelling in peak season you should pre-book these tickets on their website.
+There’s also the option to book a tourist shuttle with Autoservizi Russo, going via Castellammare from Palermo.
+This transport option is more time-consuming, and if travelling in peak season, you should pre-book tickets on their website.

 Scopello

-If you aren’t interested in paying this fee, there’s still the rest of Scopello’s mesmerizing coastline.
-With rugged cliffs and hidden coves, you’re invited to explore and find your own private paradise.
-We settled for the day at Cala Dell ‘Ovo and it was absolutely divine, I only wish we had brought along our snorkelling gear!
+If you aren’t interested in paying this fee, there’s still the rest of Scopello’s beautiful coastline.
+With rugged cliffs and hidden coves, you can explore and find your own private paradise.
+We settled for the day at Cala Dell ‘Ovo, and it was absolutely divine.
+I only wish I’d brought snorkelling gear!

 Before leaving Scopello, take some time to wander through the village’s narrow cobblestone streets and get some food in one of the laid-back cafes.